pstutz/adda/README.md

 # Types vs. topics: What am I publishing and what am I subscribing to?
 // TODO

-# Does Akka Streams backpressure work across Adda?
+# Does backpressure work across Adda?
-No.
+No, not yet, but it would be a nice feature.

 # What happens when a subscriber fails to consume the messages fast enough?
 The in-memory queue will grow and the application will eventually run out of memory.